-The summer session is enriched and enlivened by occasional recitals, The summer session is enriched and enlivened by occasional recitals, receptions, and outdoor dramatics; by lectures, demonstrations, and ex-hibits by specialists who have a message; by field trips for the collection of material and observation of phenomena in connection with the biology, geography, and geology courses; by instructive excursions to places economically and historically interesting, as the Battle Fields of Antietam and Gettysburg, and the libraries, art galleries, museums, and other educational nuclei in industrial Baltimore and political Washing-ton: by afternoon and supper picnics in the gardens and parks on the ton; by afternoon and supper picnics in the gardens and parks on the campus.
-The community and the College unite for the instruction and
+The summer session is enriched and enlivened by occasional recitals, receptions, and outdoor dramatics; by lectures, demonstrations, and exhibits by specialists who have a message; by field trips for the collection of material and observation of phenomena in connection with the biology, geography, and geology courses; by instructive excursions to places economically and historically interesting, as the Battle Fields of Antietam and Gettysburg, and the libraries, art galleries, museums, and other educational nuclei in industrial Baltimore and political Washington; by afternoon and supper picnics in the gardens and parks on the campus.
+The community and the College unite for the instruction and entertainment of the summer group.